kaonkaon/eses/README.md

 the script will automatically generate the directory and config file with default configuration inside if there's no config directory and/or config file. no worry i get you

+BUT, sometimes the script be kinda silly and wont create .config file by itself.
+You can create the config files by yourself under ~/.config/ folder.
+Refer to Github for the configuration.

 ## Contribute
 please contribute something, even adding a comment is appreciated.